iredmail/docs/en_US/howto/sql.create.mail.user.md

     instead.

 iRedMail ships the shell script `tools/create_mail_user_SQL.sh` to help you create new mail user quickly.

-With some shell scripting trick, it's easy to create many mail users.
+## Create a new mail user

 Sample usage: